 Simple English definitions for legal terms

-Read a random definition: notice of orders or judgments
+Read a random definition: ex rel.

 The unities doctrine of marriage was a rule in common law that stated a wife did not have a separate existence from her husband.
 This means that legally, a wife's rights and property were controlled by her husband.
 This doctrine was changed by the Married Women's Property Acts, which gave women more legal rights and protections.
 The unities doctrine is also known as the doctrine of legal unities or spousal-unity doctrine.